 > Folies Bergère (32 Rue Richer) famous cabaret show.

-> Musée de la vie romantique (16 Rue Chaptal) mentioned by Alix and Hugo.
+> Musée de la vie romantique (16 Rue Chaptal) mentioned by Alix and Hugo, evoking the Romantic Era through exhibits.

 > Musée Grevin (10 Boulevard Montmartre) famous wax museum.